-A material made by scientists at Rice University, the University of Swansea, the University of Bristol and the University of Nice Sophia Antipolis is inexpensive, nontoxic and can be applied to a variety of surfaces via spray- or spin-coating.
+A material made by scientists at Rice University, the University of Swansea, the University of Bristol, and the University of Nice Sophia Antipolis is inexpensive, nontoxic, and can be applied to a variety of surfaces via spray- or spin-coating.

 The researchers led by Rice chemist Andrew Barron reported their find in the American Chemical Society journal ACS Applied Materials and Interfaces.

 The lotus leaf was very much on their minds as the researchers tried to mimic one of the most hydrophobic — water-repelling — surfaces on the planet.
-Barron said the leaf’s abilities spring from its hierarchy of microscopic and nanoscale double structures.
+Barron says the leaf’s abilities spring from its hierarchy of microscopic and nanoscale double structures.

-“In the lotus leaf, these are due to papillae within the epidermis and epicuticular waxes on top,” he said.
+“In the lotus leaf, these are due to papillae within the epidermis and epicuticular waxes on top,” he says.
 “In our material, there is a microstructure created by the agglomeration of alumina nanoparticles mimicking the papillae and the hyperbranched organic moieties simulating the effect of the epicuticular waxes.”

 Fabrication and testing of what the researchers call a branched hydrocarbon low-surface energy material (LSEM) were carried out by lead author Shirin Alexander, a research officer at the Energy Safety Research Institute at the Swansea University Bay Campus.